LechDutkiewicz/masters-house-theme/README.md

+# 8 VI 2015 Update

+1. Added event tracking for social media share buttons in Google Analytics reports.
+2. You can add related product to single post now.
+3. Repositioned meta boxes in CMS for single product for better UX.
+4. Update for page with map of built products.

 # 2 VI 2015 Update

-1. Home page slider with e-shop items is optional
+1. Home page slider with e-shop items is optional.

 # 11 V 2015 Update